an0nym0us-c4t/ABOUTME-READ/README.md

-# Public Execution of Newton Pud Today
+# Public Execution of John Shedletsky Today
 Hello hello!
-My name is Hizashi, but I also go by Mic or Dave.
+My name is Hizashi or Doe, but I also go by Mic or Dave.
 Whichever one fits your interest.
-I'm a minor.
-I like to play and draw.
+I'm a minor and I like to play and draw.

 ![image](https://github.com/user-attachments/assets/557582d2-121d-45b5-a057-544f63cb2fc9)

-I really like LittleBigPlanet and Tyler the Creator if it wasn't apparent by my description, pfps or ponies uhhh.
-I also like MHA, DanDaDan, DSaF, Dialtown and Futurama.
-Those are like.
-Past interests though so I don't talk about 'em much.
-I also like Dandy's World but I don't engage in the fandom really...
-Anyway my main focuses are LBP and TTC.
-When I'm not chilling in PT, I like to draw, animate, cosplay and sew.
-Music that I enjoy a lot includes that of Tyler the Creator (of course), Stomach Book, Femtanyl, Brn1ing Bra1n Sound Industries, Lemon Demon, Will Wood and Jimmy Eat World.

-My favorite characters ever include Newton from LBP, Samuel from Tyler the Creator's WOLF, Okarun from DanDaDan, Oboro from MHA, Mayor Mingus from Dialtown and Blackjack from DSaF.
-Badmouth any of these characters at all and I'm coming for you /srs,,, I love and appreciate these guys very much.
+I really like Forsaken, Hello John Doe, Die of Death, Tyler the Creator, LittleBigPlanet and Smiling Friends.
+I also happen to enjoy DanDaDan, My Hero Academia, Futurama, DSaF and Dialtown.

+I have a forsaken OC named B_iled09 who I'm very normal about, and I'll frequently be cosplaying them probably,,, if you're interested in them all of their info is on my Tumblr (linked on my profile) and tagged with their name.
+I ship them with Shedletsky and their ship name is boiledchicken if anyone cares

+My favorite characters ever include Shedletsky/Telamon (Forsaken specifically), Pursuer (DoD) Newton Pud (LBP), Samuel (TTC), Okarun (DanDaDan), Aizawa (MHA), Bender (Futurama), and Mayor Mingus (Dialtown).
+All of these characters mean a lot to me (mainly Shedletsky) and I'm kind of sensitive around other fans of them, so just a beware before interacting.

 ![image](https://github.com/user-attachments/assets/557582d2-121d-45b5-a057-544f63cb2fc9)

 Yes I'm gonna use the Newton divider a lot.
 It's kinda the only one that works out for this dumbass formatting,,,

 Anyway.
 Identities n whatnot.
 I'm uhh gayroace, and non-binary.
-I use they/he pronouns.
-Use she/her or it/its and I'm crASHING OUT!!1!11!!11
+I use they/he pronouns...

 Also.
 Furry.
 Alterhuman.
 Therian, fictionkin, objectkin n shit.
-Comprehensive list includes cat therian, rotary phone objectkin, and (prepare yourselves its a lot ) Dave (DSaF), Phonegingi (Dialtown), Bill (Gravity Falls), Tom Nook (Animal Crossing), Present Mic (MHA) and Newton (LBP) fictionkin.
-Yes, I'm my own biggest fan, its complicated.
+Comprehensive list includes cat therian, rotary phone objectkin, and (prepare yourselves its a lot ) Dave Miller (DSaF), Phonegingi (Dialtown), Bill Cipher (Gravity Falls), Tom Nook (Animal Crossing), Present Mic (MHA), Newton (LBP) and John Doe (Forsaken and Hello John Doe).
+I am very in-tune with my fictionkin identities and honestly I'd really appreciate it if anyone called me by my kins,,, thanks

 I'm hungry.